How to Fix a Radiator Leak with Black Pepper (Does it Even Work?)

-Radiator leaks can be a frustrating problem for car owners, as they can cause the engine to overheat and potentially cause serious damage.
+Radiator leaks can cause the engine to overheat and potentially cause serious damage.

 While there are many ways to fix a radiator leak, one method that has gained some popularity is using black pepper to seal the leak.
 But does it actually work?